Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Introduction

 \section{Introduction}

 High-dimensional covariance estimation is one of the most fundamental problems in the intersection of probability and statistics.
 On the applied side, it is a fundamental task for PCA or linear regression \cite{wainwright2019high}.
 On the theoretical side, the non-asymptotic properties of isotropic sample covariance matrices have been extensively studied \cite{adamczak2010quantitative,mendelson2012generic,vershynin2012close,tikhomirov2018sample,srivastava2013covariance,guedon2017interval} due to a famous question by Kannan, Lovász and Simonovits \cite{kannan1997random} and further generalized to the anisotropic case \cite{liaw2017simple,koltchinskii2017operators,abdalla2022}.
-Although the sample covariance matrix seems to be the most natural choice of estimator, it performs poorly when the input data does not have strong decay in the tail, in the sense that the convergence rate with respect to the confidence level $\delta$ is quite slow.
+Although the sample covariance matrix seems to be the most natural choice of estimator, its performance is suboptimal when the input data lacks a strong decay in the tail.
+Specifically, the convergence rate with respect to the confidence level $\delta$ is quite slow.

-Motivated by this fact, a line of work in robust statistics pioneered by Catoni \cite{catoni2012challenging} studied the so-called sub-Gaussian estimators defined to be estimators that perform as good as the empirical mean under the Gaussian distribution.
-Many estimators have been proposed for the covariance estimation problem (see \cite{ke2019user} for survey), in particular, there are now sub-Gaussian estimators under minimal assumptions on the data distribution \cite{abdalla2022,oliveira2022improved}.
+Motivated by this fact, a line of work in robust statistics, pioneered by Catoni \cite{catoni2012challenging}, studied the so-called sub-Gaussian estimators.
+These estimators are defined to be estimators that perform as good as the empirical mean under the Gaussian distribution.
+Many estimators have been proposed for the covariance estimation problem (see \cite{ke2019user} for a survey), in particular, there are now sub-Gaussian estimators under minimal assumptions on the data distribution \cite{abdalla2022,oliveira2022improved}.

+On the other hand, data may be corrupted by noise.
+In \cite{lounici2014high}, Lounici addressed the so-called covariance estimation problem with \emph{missing observations}, motivated by applications in climate change, gene expression and cosmology.
+His work considers i.i.d observations, where each entry is ``missing" with probability $p$.
+We highlight that the missing observations model is a standard notion in the literature, extending beyond the covariance estimation setting, see \cite{elsener2019sparse,loh2011high} and the references therein.